 The Cambodian government has invested 2.5% of its GDP in education for the last ten years.
 Most children have an assigned place in the public school that is closest to their residence.

-In the school curriculum there is no foreign language, nor is there any development of abilities, values, or habits like oral expression, teamwork, the impotance of education, cooperation, personal hygiene, sport, or healthy eating.
+In the primary school curriculum, at the moment, there is no foreign language, nor is there any development of abilities, values, or habits like oral expression, teamwork, the impotance of education, cooperation, personal hygiene or healthy eating.

 Our school is located 20km from the city of Siem Riep.
 This is why it is important that the children become familiar with English: so they have the opportunity to develop professional careers in the tourism sector.

 The latest government statistics confirm that more than half of the district’s population is living in circumstances of extreme poverty.
 Also, 30% of the children do not go to school—and many of those enrolled do not attend regularly.

 Children who don’t attend because they have to work with their families / Broken families uninterested in education:What do we do?
 Work with the families hand-in-hand to raise school attendance.